 The Office of Internal Audit Services (OIAS) provides internal audit services to executive branch departments and agencies.
-OIAS performs periodic financial, performance, and compliance audits of MVFA, as part of DMVA.
-In addition to periodic audits, OIAS also reviews MVFA managements' processes for establishing, monitoring, and reporting on internal controls; advises MVFA and DMVA management on internal control matters; and assists with investigations of alleged fraud and other irregularities.
+OIAS performs periodic financial, performance, and compliance audits of the Authority, as part of DMVA.
+In addition to periodic audits, OIAS also reviews Authority managements' processes for establishing, monitoring, and reporting on internal controls; advises the Authority and DMVA management on internal control matters; and assists with investigations of alleged fraud and other irregularities.